kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

   - \(H_2\): acceleration terms \((G_C, G_I)\) outperform first-derivative terms for early warning.
   - \(H_3\): increases in endogeneity (branching ratio) co-occur with elevated frustration spread \(F_t\) and sharpen the transition boundary.
 - **Estimation patterns**: logit/probit for “transition in next \(k\) days,” survival/hazard models for time-to-transition, and VAR/Granger-style lead–lag tests linking gradients, endogeneity, and regime variables.

+Different proxy families correspond to different coordinate choices on the same underlying state space; robustness shows up when the signatures remain under multiple reasonable proxy sets (liquidity/funding, balance-sheet/risk limits, and narrative/disagreement measures) rather than one fragile construction.

+### Falsifiable signatures (two micro, one macro)

+These are intentionally framed as *observable signatures* rather than point forecasts.
+The claim is that when the constraint–information geometry enters certain configurations, the system’s response class changes in ways that can be detected with standard market microstructure and regime-switching tools.
+Here are three signatures to look for:

+- **Micro (minutes–days): gradient alignment to stress events** — conditional on liquidity state, episodes where $\text{sign}(\nabla C)=\text{sign}(\nabla I)$ and $G_C, G_I$ rise should increase the near-horizon probability of discrete microstructure stress (LULD halts, spread/depth collapses, options-driven squeezes) versus matched controls.
+- **Micro (minutes–days): endogeneity and the coordination–coherence gap** — increases in Hawkes branching ratio should co-move with elevated frustration spread $F_t$ and shorten time-to-transition (hazard) for crash-like moves or forced-liquidation cascades.[^1][^8]
+- **Macro (weeks–months): portfolio regime shifts from constraint co-alignment** — persistent cross-asset alignment in constraint pressure proxies (funding stress + VaR tightening + correlation inflation) should precede volatility/correlation regime transitions and systematic de-risking/rotation episodes at portfolio horizons.

+Taken together, these give you a concrete checklist: identify which signatures are active at your operating timescale, then measure whether the field variables lead the transition indicators instead of merely coinciding with them.

 To operationalize the framework, map constraint landscapes rather than forecasting psychology: